danlucraft/rak/README.md

 ### Gem and Installation

-This is released as a Gem under eugeneching-rak.
+This is released as a Gem under rak-eugeneching.
 Hence, the easiest way to install this fork of Rak is to do a:

+    gem install rak-eugeneching

+Alternatively, you may clone this Github project, and do a

+    gem build rak.gemspec
-    gem install eugeneching-rak
+    gem install rak-eugeneching-1.5.gem

+to use the Gem by builing and installing it locally.

 ### Features